Find Grad Schools

 109 Yearly Graduations

 California State University - Los Angeles is the 17th most popular school in the nation for students seeking a master's degree in student counseling.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 109 people received their master's degree in student counseling from Cal State LA.
-Of these students, 72% were women and 76% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 109 people received their master's degree in student counseling from Cal State LA.
+About 85% of this group were women, and 90% were students from an underrepresented racial-ethnic group.

 #19